 - 5. Save and close the file. - 6.
-Upload the file to your V-Series appliance, and then click Apply Changes.
+Upload the file to the appliance, and click Apply Changes.

 Starting over

 If you need to start over with a default block page file at any time, click the default files link under the Upload and Download buttons.
 This allows you to download a copy of the default block page files to your local machine.